frenchy13/frenchy13.github.io/pages/Criteria 1.md

 title: Criteria 1 - Critically appraise the use of digital technologies within a school context
 permalink: /criteria_1/
 ---

-Criteria 1 - Critically appraise the use of digital technologies within a school context
 ----------------------------------------------------------------------------------------

-*Desmo’s main function as a graphics calculator and digital geometry software allows for multiple representation, which positively impacts learning.*
+##*Desmo’s main function as a graphics calculator and digital geometry software
+allows for multiple representation, which positively impacts learning.*

 Early research on the ability of graphic calculators to impact mathematics